 - Ryan Higa: Tee Hee!

 Those are good, but there is no better catchphrase in all of YouTube land than Smosh’s:

 Branding is what helps people remember you.
 There are hundreds of good YouTube channels out there already (and thousands of really bad ones), with new channels being created every day.

-Having your YouTube marketing stand out from the crowd so that you can be remembered, and build your identity online, doesn’t happen by accident.
+Having your YouTube marketing stand out from the crowd so that your audience remembers you, and build your identity online, doesn’t happen by accident.
 You have to:

-- Create a great logo and then use it in your basic branding techniques.
+- Create a great logo and then use it in your basic Youtube branding techniques.

 - Use catchphrases as a type of auditory branding.